jianzhu/dl-rerank/README.md

 ### To do
 **Multi-task learning (MMoE)** <br />
+1) An Overview of Multi-Task Learning in Deep Neural Networks
-1) Modeling task relationships in multi-task learning with multi-gate mixture-of-experts <br />
+2) Modeling task relationships in multi-task learning with multi-gate mixture-of-experts <br />
-2) Recommending What Video to Watch Next: A Multitask Ranking System
+3) Recommending What Video to Watch Next: A Multitask Ranking System
+4) SNR: Sub-Network Routing for Flexible Parameter Sharing in Multi-Task Learning

 **Position Bias Modeling** <br />
 1) Recommending What Video to Watch Next: A Multitask Ranking System